Rita F. Lin

-Rita Faye Lin (born 1978) is an American lawyer who is serving as a United States district judge of the United States District Court for the Northern District of California.
-She previously served as an associate judge of the San Francisco County Superior Court.
+Rita Faye Lin (born 1978) is an American lawyer and jurist serving as a U.S. district judge of the U.S. District Court for the Northern District of California.
+She was appointed in 2023 by President Joe Biden.
+She served as a California state court judge on the San Francisco County Superior Court from 2018 to 2023.

 Early life and education

 Lin was born in 1978 in Oakland, California, to a Taiwanese American family.
 She earned a Bachelor of Arts, magna cum laude, from Harvard University in 2000 and a Juris Doctor from Harvard Law School in 2003.

 Career

 From 2003 to 2004, Lin served as a law clerk for Judge Sandra Lynch of the United States Court of Appeals for the First Circuit.
 She joined Morrison & Foerster in San Francisco as an associate in 2004 and later became a partner at the firm.
 From 2014 to 2018, she served as an assistant United States attorney for the Northern District of California.
 She was appointed to serve as a judge of the San Francisco County Superior Court by Governor Jerry Brown in 2018.
-Lin is an adjunct professor of law at the University of California, Hastings College of the Law, where in the fall 2021 semester she co-taught a course on criminal procedure.
+Lin was an adjunct professor of law at the University of California, Hastings College of the Law, where in the fall 2021 semester she co-taught a course on criminal procedure.

 Lin worked pro bono as co-counsel against the Defense of Marriage Act, which was declared unconstitutional on February 22, 2012, in U.S. District Court in California.